Tax-free cash protection on transfer

 What about tax free cash for those with enhanced protection?

-Enhanced protection provides full protection from the lifetime allowance charge when individuals come to take their benefits.
+When it was introduced in 2006 enhanced protection provided full protection from the lifetime allowance charge when individuals took their benefits.
 There was no minimum benefits value at 5 April 2006 to register for enhanced protection.
 Individuals had until 5 April 2009 to register for enhanced protection.

 Somebody applying for enhanced protection could also apply for primary protection, as backup, if their benefits value exceeded £1.5 million on 5 April 2006.